 public:

-void add(T* t) { // Parameter is a pointer
+voidadd(T*t) { // Parameter is a pointer

 // Could store the pointer itself, or dereference and store the value